Switzerland is considered one of the most stable democracies and, consequently, economies in the world.

 - Application of the subsidiary parent directive thanks to bilateral agreements (e.g. doesn’t apply to Andorra or HK).

 - It’s not necessary for a company to have a minimum number of employees or office space.
-These rules, known as substantive rules, mean that it’s not necessary from a legal point of view to hire local Swiss employees.
+These rules, known as substantive rules, mean that hiring local Swiss employees is not necessary from a legal point of view.

 - They don’t apply international tax transparency rules to subsidiaries.